habbes/stanford-cs336-llm-from-scratch/assignment1-basics/progress.md

 - To run the `train_bpe` tests run `uv run pytest tests/test_train_bpe.py`
 - Tests currently fail
 - Next steps:
+  - One of the bugs in my code is that I was taking the input vocab size as num merges, but vocab size also includes special token and the first 256 byte values, which are not computed from merges.
+I updated the code to reflect this.
+     This bug was hard to spot because tests were failing for other reasons that didn't seem related to my code.
+     I thought maybe it was a bug in the text code.
+And after comparing against the latest version of the github repo, I noticed differences in the test code.
+Particularly, the utf-8 encoding is explicitly set when reading files in newer versions.
+My guess is that the older version that I'm running was not tested on Windows.
+     I'll update the repo based on the latest version and rerun the tests.
   - I implemented splitting of the corpus on special tokens so that each segment could be pretokenized and merged indepedently, but train_bpe is failing and the train_bpe_special_tokens is not terminating, it appear to get stuck at the last segment.